gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Rash gave him the shorter piece of the stick.
 The young soldier accepted it gravely and tucked it into his belt.
 As he did so,
-Noxy saw him catch Rash's eye and wink.
+he caught Rash's eye and winked.
 Rash winked back, as if sharing a joke.
 Noxy could have punched them both.